 The position of dentists on the use of mouthwash can be quite confusing.
 Are they for it or against it?
-On the one hand you hear about how great mouthwash is, and how it can get everywhere that a toothbrush can’t, and can neutralise bacteria, on the other hand it is bad for the mouth and causes cancer.
+On the one hand, you hear about how great mouthwash is, and how it can get everywhere that a toothbrush can’t, and can neutralize bacteria, on the other hand, it is bad for the mouth and causes cancer.
 Which one is it, then?
 Should patients use mouthwash, and if so, what kind?
 In this article, we wish to shed some light on these questions.

 Mouthwash and oral cancer

 In a relatively recent study, the link between excessive mouthwash use and oral cancer was brought to light, and there is a strong correlation, meaning that even if the mouthwash didn’t cause cancer directly, it certainly had a significant role in the formation of oral cancer.
 But other problems have been attributed to the overuse of mouthwash as well; mouthwash dries out the mucus membranes of the mouth, can inflame the gums, causes tooth sensitivity, and can cause cold sores and other outbreaks in the mouth.

 Not all mouthwash!

 It is interesting to note that all of these problems are attributed to mouthwash which has alcohol as the main ingredient.
 Alcohol is slightly carcinogenic, causes dryness of the mouth, dries out mucus membranes, and is in general not very good for your health.
 But many mouthwash manufacturers have gotten rid of alcohol as the main ingredient, and are using more biocompatible and friendly products as an active bactericide.
 So it is not true that these problems are necessarily a result of using mouthwash.

 In interpreting all of these studies, we have found two very important facts.
 The problems outlined are always the result of the overuse of alcoholic mouthwash.
 This should be no surprise; we are talking about an abrasive chemical substance that was used many times a day excessively.